aspnetzero/documents/doc/Developing-Step-By-Step-Angular.md

     Task DeletePhone(EntityDto<long> input);
     Task<PhoneInPersonListDto> AddPhone(AddPhoneInput input);

-We could create a new, seperated IPhoneAppService.
+We could create a new, separated IPhoneAppService.
 It's your choice.
 But, we can consider Person as an aggregate and add phone related methods here.
 AddPhoneInput DTO is shown below: